 Where to Bike in Buenos Aires

-The Argentine winter is quickly drawing to an end and here at Vamos Spanish we’re already thinking about warmer weather and enjoying sunny days in the city.
-My personal favorite way to get out and explore the city is by bicycle.
+The weather in Argentina is incredible and at Vamos Spanish we’re thinking about taking advantage of the sunny days in the city.
+My personal favorite way to get out and explore the Buenos Aires is by bicycle.
 Whether using the City’s bike share program, EcoBici http://ecobici.buenosaires.gob.ar/, or maybe you found a classic bike in need of some TLC on MercadoLibre, the bipedal bustle is a sure way to have an idyllic day.
 To start you off on your bicycle adventures, below you’ll find some of my favorite places to spend the day cruising on la bici.

 Los Bosques De Palermo (The Palermo Woods) is a popular destination for bikers, roller bladders, skaters, and runners.
 With numerous bike lanes and some bikers/pedestrians only streets, cruising around the lakes and shade of Los Bosques is a great way to quickly escape from the hectic streets of Buenos Aires.

 Another great way to quickly escape the chaos of Microcentro is to head down to Puerto Madero and the Ecological Reserve.
 While meandering down the waterfront, it’s nice to take in the starkly contrasting modern architecture of Puerto Madero with the natural landscape that lies just beyond.
 Just outside the reserve is a string of Argentine vendors selling their infamous choripan (Argentine hot dog) and bondiola (pork shoulder) sandwiches which make great incentives to burn some calories afterward.
 After you’ve dowsed yourself in bugspray, head on into the reserve and enjoy kilometers of unadulterated nature paths and sporadic views of the Rio Plata.